1924 Italian general election: Background

+Back in October 1922, even though the coup failed in giving power directly to the Fascist party, it nonetheless resulted in a parallel agreement between Mussolini and the King that made Mussolini the head of the Italian government.

 Electoral system

 This was the first and only multi-party general election held under the terms of the Acerbo Law.
 The Acerbo Law had been adopted by Parliament in November 1923 and stated that the party gaining the largest share of the votes—provided they had gained at least 25 percent of the votes—gained two-thirds of the seats in parliament.
 The remaining third was shared amongst the other parties through proportional representation.

 Voting rights

 Only men were eligible to vote in this election.
 NCOs and soldiers of military bodies (such as the Italian Army and Navy) were temporarily stripped of their right to vote.